LucasBarbosaRocha/lucasbarbosarocha.github.io/pages/about.md

 # **About Me**

 Hello, I am **{{ site.author.name }}** :wave:.<br>

-Backend Developer with 4+ years of experience in Java, building REST APIs and microservices using Spring Boot and Quarkus.
+Backend Software Developer with 8+ years of experience in software development, including 5+ years of professional experience focused on Java, building REST APIs and microservices using Spring Boot, Quarkus, and Java EE.

-Currently working as a Senior Developer, focused on system integrations and scalable cloud solutions using AWS and Apache Kafka.
-I also use Python for automation and have been exploring AI-assisted development workflows with tools like Cursor.
+Currently working as a Senior Software Developer, focused on system integrations, solution architecture, and the evolution of scalable microservices in distributed and cloud environments using AWS and Apache Kafka.
+I also use Python for automation and integrations, and have been applying AI-assisted development workflows with tools like Cursor and Claude, including custom skills and rules to support Java/Spring Boot development.

+I have a Master's and PhD in Computer Science, with an academic background in Bioinformatics, algorithms, heuristics, and graph theory, primarily using C++ and Python.
+My research has resulted in publications in national and international conferences.

 You can find my academic profile on [Lattes](http://lattes.cnpq.br/9266478603595600) and my ORCID is [0000-0002-9606-2569](https://orcid.org/0000-0002-9606-2569).